conancat/fbscrape/readme.md

 This is an experiment on writing an Facebook page image scrapper with CoffeeScript and NodeJS.

-Using openly available data on the Facebook Graph API we look for images that are posted by a page and download them to our local machine.
+Using openly available data on the Facebook Graph API we look for public images that are posted by a page (or person) and download them to our disk drive.

 Good for backing up images for Facebook pages and other purposes that I shall not mention.